chef/automate/components/docs-chef-io/content/automate/chef_automate_profile.md

 ### Change a Display Name

 Change your display name by entering your preferred name.
-The display name gets updated as soon as you change the name in the bar and click **Save**.
+Select **Save** to update your name.

 {{< figure src="/images/automate/display-name-in-profile.png" alt="Display Name of Chef Automate">}}